seizuresmiley/seizuresmiley.github.io/kbx10v.md

 ## Color Tuning

-Hold Switch A to turn on the penlight, when on, hold Switch B to enter connection mode.
+Hold Switch A to turn on the penlight, when on, hold Switch A+B to enter connection mode.
 Proceed forward with the app.

 ## Hot Button Assignment